kaushikdasroy/my_fastpages/_posts/2022-02-03-deploy-monai-inference-server.md

 We will download spleen segmentation model and data from source in MONAI App Deploy SDK [examples](https://docs.monai.io/projects/monai-deploy-app-sdk/en/latest/notebooks/tutorials/03_segmentation_app.html), build the model in an MONAI application package(MAP), and will deploy the MAP using MONAI Inference Service (MIS) for consumption over HTTP.
 The official MONAI doumentation is available [here](https://docs.monai.io/projects/monai-deploy-app-sdk/en/latest/notebooks/tutorials/03_segmentation_app.html).

 The process can be used to deploy any model available in torch script format.

+# Setup Environment

+For this demo, we will need a kubernetes environment with helm 3.
+I am using an Ubuntu 18.04 AWS environment with g4dn instance.
+I have used a bootstrap bash script provided by NVIDIA to install docker, docker compose, kuberenetes and helm.
+I have made modifications in the script to install newer version of helm (v3).
+The modified script is available [here](https://github.com/kaushikdasroy/monai-ai-spleen-seg-deploy-app).

+The demo also needs `monai-app-deploy-sdk` installed in the environment.
+I have used a conda environment with python 3.7 as base.

 # 1. Download Segmentation Model and Test Data